EvanBalster/pleb/README.md

 ## Automatic Type Conversion

-**NOT YET IMPLEMENTED**

 PLEB uses `std::any` to exchange values of arbitrary type, but in some cases it may be desirable for producers and consumers of information to work with different representations of the data.
 Usually this is because certain systems (such as networking and files) need to work with serialized data while others need to work with native objects.

-PLEB provides a lookup table mapping `std::type_index` pairs to type conversion functions.
-When a callee attempts to retrieve a value whose type differs from the type provided, the type conversion corresponding to the provided type and the desired type will be invoked.
-Most often this will be a marshalling or unmarshalling function of some kind.
+PLEB provides a global lookup table mapping `std::type_index` pairs to type conversion functions.
+When a callee attempts to retrieve a value whose type differs from the type provided, the type conversion corresponding to the provided type and the desired type may be invoked.
+Most often this will be a serialization or marshalling function.

 A secondary table is provided for patching operations, where the source type describes a set of modifications to be made to the destination type.
 When no patching rule is available, PLEB falls back to type conversion rules and attempts to overwrite the destination type.